Smart Factories Transition

-Hanwha Techwin plans to complete a smart factory capable of automating 75 percent of the entire process and perform unmanned tasks by 2020 through the application of ICT solutions.
+Hanwha Aerospace plans to complete a smart factory capable of automating 75 percent of the entire process and perform unmanned tasks by 2020 through the application of ICT solutions.

 At a smart factory, every aspect of the work processes can be identified in detail through a rigorous product tracking system.
 By analyzing big data through process technologies, the cause of defects is identified and remedial measures are applied in real time, lowering the defect rate and putting out products of uniform quality.

-Hanwha Techwin’s smart factory is not a pie-in-the-sky idea but a promise that is unfolding before every eyes.
-The new smart factory combines the company’s proprietary manufacturing technology and the latest smart software, and is equipping Hanwha Techwin to lead the world market.
+Hanwha Aerospace’s smart factory is not a pie-in-the-sky idea but a promise that is unfolding before every eyes.
+The new smart factory combines the company’s proprietary manufacturing technology and the latest smart software, and is equipping Hanwha Aerospace to lead the world market.